Arbuthnot and Ambrister incident

-The Arbuthnot and Ambrister incident occurred in April 1818 during the First Seminole War when American General Andrew Jackson invaded Spanish Florida and his troops detained two British subjects, Alexander Arbuthnot and Robert Ambrister.
-They were charged with aiding the Seminole, Red Sticks and maroons against the United States.
+The Arbuthnot and Ambrister incident occurred in April 1818 during the First Seminole War when American general Andrew Jackson invaded Spanish Florida and his troops detained two British subjects, Alexander Arbuthnot and Robert Ambrister.
+They were later tried by court-martial, found guilty of aiding the Native Americans against the United States, and executed.
+This prompted protests from the British and Spanish governments and condemnation as a violation of the conventions of war.